 "I would advise everyone in South Africa to register for and receive their COVID-19 vaccination as soon as they can," he says.
 "These vaccines are a very important public-health intervention and the most effective way we will overcome the pandemic both in South Africa and in the world."

-"As Discovery clients, we were thrilled to find out that once we'd done our registration we could also access extra support on the Discovery COVID-19 Vaccination Portal," says Theo.
+"As Discovery clients, we were thrilled to find out that once we'd done our registration we could also access extra support on the Discovery COVID-19 Vaccination Navigator," says Theo.

 Theo urges younger people to do all they can to help their older loved ones register for and receive their vaccination

-"Registering on the Discovery COVID-19 Vaccination Portal was as easy as filing in a few details, then click, click, click and we were done," says Theo.
+"Registering on both EVDS and the Discovery COVID-19 Vaccination Navigator was as easy as filing in a few details, then click, click, click and we were done," says Theo.
 "My wife, who is a few years younger than I am, also found the process very simple."

 "That said, I want to really encourage all of the younger, tech-savvy people out there to do all they can to help their older loved ones navigate both websites and register.
 Find out if they have registered and how you could help them.
 And stay involved by seeing if they need help getting to their vaccination site on the day they are scheduled to go."